didierofrivia/guesscards/README.md

 It's just a simple game of guessing the name of Futurama characters.
 Why doing this?
 Just for the fun of building a simple React/Redux app.

 ## Run in dev mode
+Install dependencies:
+  `$ npm install`

-First run the dev server:
+Run the dev server:
   `$ npm run server`

 Then the app:
   `$ npm run dev`

+Profit!